 Want to experience a trendy dining option?
 230 FIFTH is NYC’s largest outdoor Rooftop Garden that has been outfitted with 17 heated Igloos for dining on Wednesdays and Thursdays.

 They must be reserved ahead of time and can accommodate 4-10 people.
 Find more info for the Igloos at 230 Fifth here!

 The Rooftop At Pier 17

 This year Pier 17 turned their rooftop with an upstate vibe with the downtown feels of NYC.
-These trendy glass cabins fit 2-10 people and offering seasonal drinks and dishes.
+These trendy glass cabins fit 2-10 people and offer seasonal drinks and dishes.
 To learn more and make reservations, check Rooftop at Pier 17 here!

 NYC Best Things to do in December Travel Guide: Wrap-Up

 This covers some of the top things to do during the holidays in New York City specifically in December!
 For additional New York travel tips, find helpful resources below!

 Please note: Restrictions for 2021 in New York are constantly changing.
 Currently, you will need a vaccine card to go inside restaurants and possible other attractions.